paulternate/cf-venafi-automation/README.md

 CloudFormation templates and accompanying files necessary for machine identity automation using the Venafi Control Plane.

-## Tech Training - Venafi Ecosystem Session
+## Tech Training 2023 - Venafi Ecosystem Workshop
-The Venafi Ecosystem Session for 2023 Tech Training is accessible [here](docs/README.md)
+The Venafi Ecosystem Workshop for 2023 Tech Training is accessible [here](docs/README.md)

 ## Parameters & Options